 How to deal with problem Tree squirrel in Vermont

-Tree squirrel (Gray squirrel, Fox squirrel, Red squirrel, Pine squirrel, Chickaree, Piney)
+Tree squirrel (Gray squirrel, Grey squirrel, Fox squirrel, Red squirrel, Pine squirrel, Chickaree, Piney)

 There are many species of tree squirrels in North America.
 All of these tree squirrels are active throughout the year and build leaf nests or use tree cavities for denning.
 They also will use chimneys, attics, and soffits to den.
 Squirrels cause problems by digging in yards and gardens, raiding bird feeders, and gnawing holes near gutters and eaves to invade homes.
 They can get into attics, walls, and ceilings, gnawing on wires and getting trapped in chimneys and flues.
 They may exit into basements and living areas, chewing indoor sills trying to escape.
 These common species are found in forests, parks, and yards of rural and urban areas: